khainn03/Business-Analytics-Customer-Segmentation/README.md

 # Business Analytics and Customer Segmentation

 ## Overview
 This repository contains an SQL script designed to analyze critical business statistics, with a primary focus on customer segmentation.
-The objective is to generate a comprehensive and organized summary of key business metrics directly within the SQL output view.
-Rather than recording individual statistics in an Excel spreadsheet, the script aims to replicate a summary table view, providing a convenient and dynamic way to assess the business's performance and customer segments directly in the SQL environment.
+The goal is to provide a clear and organized summary of key business metrics and segment customers based on their purchasing behavior.
+Rather than recording individual statistics in an Excel spreadsheet, the script aims to produce a summary table view as the final output, providing a convenient and dynamic way to assess the business's performance and customer segments directly in the SQL environment.

 ## Key Features